Fun Things To Do In San Francisco

 Chrissy Field

 Walk up the stairs to Coit Tower for a 360-degree view of San Francisco.
 Look for the parrots of Telegraph Hill on your way up.
 It’s a workout to get up there, so if you are not up for it drive and park at the top.
 You can also see Coit Tower on the walking tour above by taking a detour between Pier 39 and the Ferry Building (skipping some of the sights in between.)
-Get ready for a workout, walking up the hills (or take the scenic Telegraph Hill stairs on Filbert Street).

 Drive or walk down the famous Lombard Street, a winding long block with 8 hairpin turns.